History of the SAT: Origins and overview

 In the late nineteenth century, elite colleges and universities had their own entrance exams and they required candidates to travel to the school to take the tests.
+The subjects that were tested, and what topics were required of the student applicant within each subject, could vary from one college to another.
+This panoply of requirements was seen as unreasonable both by leaders of private high school academies as well as an increasing number of public high school principals.
 To better organize matters, the College Board, a consortium of colleges in the northeastern United States, was formed in late 1899 to establish a nationally administered, uniform set of essay tests based on the curricula of the boarding schools that typically provided graduates to the colleges of the Ivy League and Seven Sisters, among others.
 The first College Board exam—covering mathematics, the physical sciences, history, languages, and other subjects—was administered in 1901 to fewer than 1,000 candidates.

 In the same time period, Lewis Terman and others began to promote the use of tests such as Alfred Binet's in American schools.
 Terman in particular thought that such tests could identify an innate "intelligence quotient" (IQ) in a person.
 The results of an IQ test could then be used to find an elite group of students who would be given the chance to finish high school and go on to college.
 By the mid-1920s, the increasing use of IQ tests, such as the Army Alpha test administered to recruits in World War I, led the College Board to commission the development of the SAT.
 The commission, headed by Carl Brigham, argued that the test predicted success in higher education by identifying candidates primarily on the basis of intellectual promise rather than on specific accomplishment in high school subjects, with the specific aim to exclude Black students:

 [Brigham] created the test to uphold a racial caste system.
 He advanced this theory of standardized testing as a means of upholding racial purity in his book A Study of American Intelligence.
 The tests, he wrote, would prove the racial superiority of white Americans and prevent "the continued propagation of defective strains in the present population"—chiefly, the "infiltration of white blood into the Negro".